 What Is a Failed Root Canal?

-- Sensitivity when biting or closing your teeth together
+- Sensitivity when biting down.

 Why Do Root Canals Fail?

 Root canals may fail due to error on the part of the dentist, a structural abnormality or unexpected development.
 For example, a dentist could delay the placement of the dental crown or miss one of your canals.
 Other culprits of a failed root canal include traumatic dental injuries, an obstruction or salivary contamination.

 - Traumatic dental injuries: A fracture or crack in the affected tooth can lead to infection in the root.

 - Root canal structure: Some patients have complex roots, such as a curved or narrow canal.
 You may even have more canals than the dentist anticipated.
 If the dentist misses one of these canals or did not clean it out right, you may develop an infection.

 - Obstruction: Something may have gotten in the way of the dentist’s effort to clean the affected canal.
 Obstructions may include another tooth, filling material or sealants that were applied improperly.